DolphDev/siren/README.md

 #!!!
-Warning! !!!#
+Warning !!!#

 This is one of my earlier projects.
-I knew less then and made odd design decsions.
+I knew very litte then and made odd design decsions.
 This library was built poorly and is not usable for any use case outside of re-writing it.
 I plan to revist this in the future, however my work on other libraries are currently being focuses on.
+If you wish to see more of my work, checkout [nationstates](https://github.com/Dolphman/pynationstates) or [ezurl](https://github.com/Dolphman/ezurl)

 # siren V 0.1.0.0